 storing top level template information separate to individual page layouts.

 $Layout is found within a root template file (one in

 templates), SilverStripe will attempt to fetch a child

 template from the

-templates/Layout directory.
+the class being rendered.
 It will do a full sweep of your modules, core and custom code as it

 This is better illustrated with an example.
 Take for instance our website that has two page types

 Our site looks mostly the same across both templates with just the main content in the middle changing.
 The header,

 footer and navigation will remain the same and we don't want to replicate this work across more than one spot.
 The